Kaelan Casey: Club career

 Casey joined West Ham's football academy when he was five years-old.
 In the 2020–21 season, Casey made his debut appearances for the under-18s and played for West Ham in the EFL Trophy.
 By September 2022, Casey was playing regularly at the under-21 level with West Ham.
 On 31 May 2022 Casey had signed a professional contract with the club.
 Casey made his senior debut for West Ham United on 3 November 2022 in the UEFA Europa Conference League against FCSB, appearing as a second-half substitute for Ben Johnson, in a 3–0 West Ham win.
 Casey was a member of the team which won the 2023 FA Youth Cup defeating Arsenal 5–1 at the Emirates Stadium in April 2023.
 He scored West Ham's fourth goal with a header at the back post from an Oliver Scarles corner kick.
 He signed a new four-year contract with West Ham in August 2023.

 Casey made his Premier League debut on 11 May 2024, as a late substitute for Angelo Ogbonna in a 3–1 home win against Luton Town.

 On 4 August 2025, Casey joined Championship club Swansea City on loan for the 2025–26 season.

+Casey signed a season long loan at Stevenage on 1 September 2026.